antarctica/PolarRoute/doc/source/sections/Configuration.rst

    python ./exec/routeplanner.py config.json

-In addition, within the exec folder there is the independet stages used within the route planner.
+In addition, within the exec folder there is the independent stages used within the route planner.
 These include:

 * `meshing.py` - Discrete Meshing
 * `vehiclespecs.py` - Vehicle Specifics